sanketjpatel/song-recommender/README.md

 ## Input

-First line represents T, the number of test cases.
+First line represents `T`, the number of test cases.

-Each test case consists for N + 2 lines.
+Each test case consists for `N+2` lines.

-First line of a test case represents N, the existing number of users.
+First line of a test case represents `N`, the existing number of users.

-Next N lines represent the list of song preferences of each of those existing users.
+Next `N` lines represent the list of song preferences of each of those existing users.

 Last line of a test case represents the song preferences of the new user.

 ## Expected Output

-T lines.
+`T` lines.

 Each line represents the list of recommended songs to be given to the new user for a test case.